David Havili

-David Kaetau Havili (born 23 December 1994) is a New Zealand rugby union player who plays as a centre for in the Bunnings NPC, the in Super Rugby and the New Zealand national team, the All Blacks.
+David Kaetau Havili (born 23 December 1994) is a New Zealand rugby union player who plays as a centre for in the Bunnings NPC and played for the in Super Rugby from 2015 to 2026.
+He also played 32 games for the New Zealand national team, the All Blacks.

 Early life

 Havili is of Pākeha and Tongan descent and is the son of former Nelson Bays rugby representative Bill Havili.
 David Havili was born in Nelson in the South Island of New Zealand, but raised in nearby Motueka.
 He initially attended Motueka High School, but later went to Nelson College, where he was a member of their top side.
 After finishing school he began working as a builder's apprentice while playing local club rugby for Nelson.
 During this time, he made his way through youth structures and was a member of the Knights Development team.